healthie/appsignal-ruby/README.md

 This gem uses [Semantic Versioning][semver].

-The `main` branch corresponds to the current stable release of the gem.
+The `master` branch corresponds to the current stable release of the gem.

 The `develop` branch is used for development of features that will end up in the next minor release.

-Open a Pull Request on the `main` branch if you're fixing a bug.
+Open a Pull Request on the `master` branch if you're fixing a bug.
 For new new features, open a Pull Request on the `develop` branch.

 Every stable and unstable release is tagged in git with a version tag.